Multiplayer Configuration

 This method is available in the multiplayer menu.
 It is the most basic and probably the most reliable way to set up a multiplayer game, but it requires the largest amount of configuration.
 The joining players must know the IP address of the host player to connect.

-The following ports must be available for incoming connections:
+The following ports must be available for incoming connections in Urban Assault:

 * 47624 - DirectPlay 7 initial connection